 Cabinets play such an important role when it comes to any design or your space.
 And there are a lot of different options when it comes to choosing your cabinetry.
-These options can include prefab cabinets vs custom cabinetry, then you have the door style, paint and stain options… inset or overlay, etc. There are many intricate details within cabinetry that play in the overall design of your space.
+These options can include prefab cabinets versus custom cabinetry; then you have the door style, paint, and stain options…inset or overlay, etc. Many intricate details within cabinetry play in the overall design of your space.

-One thing most people don’t know and are surprised by when picking their cabinetry is that not all cabinets are equal.
-What I mean by this is not all cabinets are made the same, cost the same, hold up the same, they’re all just simply not the same.
+Most people don’t know and are surprised when picking their cabinetry because not all cabinets are equal.
+What I mean by this is not all cabinets are made the same, cost the same, hold up the same; they’re all just simply not the same.
 Often we all expect custom cabinetry for the prefab price tag, which unfortunately isn’t the case.

-Some major differences in how we set the cabinets apart are how they are made.
-We typically divide this into three different categories: custom, semi-custom, and prefabricated.
-Choosing which one will will best suit you and your project can be difficult.
-We’ve come up with a list to better help you decide which will be the best fit.
+Some major differences that set cabinets apart are how they are made.
+We typically divide them into three different categories: custom, semi-custom, and prefabricated.
+Choosing which one will best suit you and your project can be difficult.
+We’ve come up with a list to help you decide which will be the best fit for your project.

 Today we want to share with you the difference and pros and cons of prefab, semi-custom, and custom cabinetry to help you in your decision.

 Basic prefab cabinetry can be a big money saver.
-When it comes to prefab cabinets vs custom cabinets the core difference is that at its core, prefabricated cabinets are a “what you see is what you get” product.
+When it comes to prefab cabinets versus custom cabinets, the core difference is that at its core, prefabricated cabinets are a “what you see is what you get” product.

 We often do prefab cabinetry in bathroom spaces.
-We strongly urge to stay away from prefab cabinetry when it comes to kitchens but bathrooms however are a more practical use for a prefab cabinet.
-It’s cost effective and has more straight forward designs.
+We strongly urge you to stay away from prefab cabinetry when it comes to kitchens, but bathrooms are a more practical use for a prefab cabinet.
+It’s cost-effective and has more straightforward designs.